Women of 2024

 Marieme Lo

 Professor Marieme Lo, originally from Senegal, is the Director of the African Studies Centre and an Associate Professor in Women and Gender Studies and African Studies at the University of Toronto.
-Her research focuses on gender, development, African urban economies, migration, and climate change in the Sahel, emphasizing social justice and creative epistemologies.
+She holds a Licence from Paris 1, Panthéon-Sorbonne, a MA from the University of Dakar (Senegal) and MSc and PhD from Cornell University.
+She has also received numerous awards and held fellowships at the University of Oxford and Georgetown University.
+Her research focuses on gender, development, political economy, female entrepreneurship and trade, African urban economies, migration, and climate change in the Sahel, emphasizing gender justice, social justice praxis and creative epistemologies.

 Yusra Qadir